CiscoDevNet/socialminer-sample-code/script-filters/README.md

 _Sample Groovy Script Filters for SocialMiner_

 ## Overview
-- **[klout.groovy](klout.groovy)**: An example script filter that uses [Klout](https://klout.com).
-This script will find the _"Klout score"_ of a social contact author by calling [Klout API](http://klout.com/s/developers/home) v2 using the provided restClient.
-If the klout score is high enough, the social contact will be tagged as _influential_.

 - **[translate.groovy](translate.groovy)**: An example script filter that uses Google APIs.
 This script will use [Google Translate API](https://cloud.google.com/translate/v2/getting_started) to translate the socialcontact title and description.

 ## Pre-requisites